NatKacz99/Taco-Town/README.md

-This project allows for choosing your favoritetaco falvor and display the receipt.
+This project allows for choosing your favorite taco falvor and display the receipt.